ArneTripolone/tech-blog/README.md

 ## Description

 This repo contains a tech blog.
 Users can login with one of three users in the database after seeding.
 The app is deployed live here: https://mighty-dusk-22530.herokuapp.com/.
-It is unfinished, still requiring rendering of JSON data to the dashboard and aesthetic improvements.
+This app requires further work to render JSON data to the dashboard and aesthetic improvements.

 ## Screenshots
 Home Page